 Everyone's looking forward to a post-COVID-19 world when life can go back to normal - and of course, that includes being able to travel the way we used to.
 While 2020 was certainly the year of the cash-back rewards card, with some excellent bonus opportunities and plenty of people taking advantage of the cash-back offerings on everyday things like groceries and streaming services, when people start to travel again, we believe banks will fight for that travel rewards credit card business.

 Look for banks to try and one-up each other with blockbuster travel rewards bonuses (possibly in a tiered structure as we mentioned above).
 Even the "normal bonuses" may change slightly in order to better align with a competitor's offering.
-For instance, prior to the two-tier bonus mentioned above, the Venture card had long offered cardholders a 50,000-mile bonus after $3,000 spent in three months; however, when the limited time two-tier offer ended, Venture announced a 60,000-mile bonus for $3,000 spent in three months.
-That bonus closely aligns, at least on paper, with the bonus offered by one of Venture's primary competitors, the Sapphire Preferred® card, which offers 60,000 points after new cardholders spend $4,000 in the first three months.
+For instance, prior to the two-tier bonus mentioned above, the Venture card had long offered cardholders a 50,000-mile bonus after $3,000 spent in three months; however, when the limited time two-tier offer ended, Venture announced a 100,000 bonus when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+That bonus closely aligned at the time, at least on paper, with the bonus offered by one of Venture's primary competitors, the Sapphire Preferred® card.
+But the Sapphire Card has now upped its offer to 80,000 points after new cardholders spend $4,000 in the first three months, in addition to up to $50 in statement credit toward grocery store purchases during your first year.

 In the last few months, we have already seen banks offer ever-better cash-back rewards cards to entice consumers during the pandemic, so when it's over, we expect that focus to shift back to travel rewards where it had been for a number of years.